hpc-gridware/clusterscheduler/doc/markdown/manual/development-guide/02_build_configuration.md

    xxQS_NAMExx related repositories
 2) Choose "CLion" => "Settings" to open the "Settings" Dialog
 3) Goto section "Build, Execution, Deployment" => "CMake"
 4) Set up a new profile (see the picture below).
-Omit the `-S` switch in the CMake options and accept your changes.
+Set the build type.
+Omit the `-S` switch and the `-DMAKE_BUILD_TYPE` in the *CMake options*.
+They are implicitly defined by the IDE.
+Accept your changes and close the dialog window.

    ![Clion's CMake Settings](file://__IMAGE_DIR__/clion_settings_cmake.png)

 5) In the *Project Browser* select the *CMakeLists.txt* file within the *gridengine* folder, open the context menu and select "Load CMake Project".
 This step tells Clion the location of the source code.
-6) Add make options as needed (e.g. -j for a parallel build or VERBOSE=1 to see the individual build commands during the build step)
+6) Add make options as needed (e.g. `-j` for a parallel build or *VERBOSE=1* to see the individual build commands during the build step)
 7) Wait a moment.
 In the status line of the IDE you can find the background activities.
 CLion executes `cmake` and will load the project.